S-Chakraborty163/Resume-and-SOP/README.md

 # Resume-and-SOP
-My Resume and SOP are available here, my consolidated transcript is not available because I am currently a student in pre final year.
+My Resume and SOP are available here.
+My consolidated transcript is not available because I am currently a student in my pre final year of B.Tech.
 My expected graduation year is 2027 summers.